USF-DNA-Knot-Math/EndmatchedLinkingTriples/README.md

 # Endmatched Linking Triples
-The linking number is a useful knot invariant that can help measure chirality.
-We extend this knot-theoretic invariant and define a linking measure for directed embedded curves in space with endpoints.
-This repository contains functions to compute the aforementioned measure for a given set of directed embedded piecewise-linear curves with endpoints.
+This repository contains Mathematica code to compute the End-matched Linking triple measure for a given set of directed embedded piecewise-linear curves with endpoints.

 ExampleComputation.nb contains a description of all the functions and a computation for a pair of curves in the tensegrity triangle model 3T12(PDB ID: 8SJM).
 All the functions can be found in functions.m, and coordinates.zip contains some sample coordinates from Tensegrity triangle data deposited in the PDB database.